 As brands move towards digital transformation and adopt new channels, they need to make legacy channels, such as SMS, an integral part of their omnichannel roadmap.
 It’s not a question of whether or not SMS is out of fashion; it’s about how to maximize its potential for specific user groups and make SMS part of an omnichannel approach to delivering seamless customer journeys.

 What variables should a brand with a large, diverse customer base take into account, especially when it comes to analytics?
-How does the Resulticks solution help?
+How does RESUL help?

-How does embedding AI and ML at the core of Resulticks distinguish it as a solution?
+How does embedding AI and ML at the core of RESUL distinguish it as a solution?

 As a marketing agency, you want to show your client how much of the generated revenue is attributed to your work.
 But that was a challenge as all the data was lying in different systems.
 And since the identity of a person resides in multiple systems, that's what we wanted to resolve first.
-So, we wanted to create a data layer.
+So, we wanted to create a data layer for RESUL, our flagship solution.

 When we started with Resulticks, there was no concept of a CDP.
-We used to call ourselves a customer information hub, even today HDFC refers to our CDP as a customer information hub.
+We used to call ourselves a customer information hub.
+In fact, even HDFC refers to our CDP as a customer information hub.
 It was only in 2016 when the word was first officially used by analysts.

 So, it's all about getting the data and using it to test certain hypotheses—about customers, campaign practices, channels, etc. What AI does, in the marketing context, is predict and prescribe actions.
 It also plays a big role in matching patterns, for example, in audience behavior, and we’re seeing a lot of advancements on this front.

 At Resulticks, we owe our progress to clients like HDFC that have invested in a major multi-GPU-based solution for indexing on premises.
 It requires an investment in time and resources, but the fruits of this effort have been great for their analytics team.
-It’s also an investment that keeps on giving, because the AI models will grow and expand as data maturity develops.”
+It’s also an investment that keeps on giving, because the AI models will grow in potency and sophistication as data maturity develops.

 What improvements have you noticed in terms of metrics and analytics?